I3S-ESSnet/Documents/wp1/code-quality/code-quality-i3s.md

 - configure build and test automation with [Travis CI](https://travis-ci.org/),
 - configure quality measure with [Sonarcloud](https://sonarcloud.io/).

+A note: this guide is proposed in the context of a project that is already hosted on GitHub.

 ## Build and tests automation

 Usually, a software team is composed of several developers, each working on a separate feature (or each pair when pair programming).
 The main principle of continous integration is to merge the work of each developers several times a day, in order to check automatically that code parts from different developpers integrate well.